Doel vak- Acquaint participants with classic mathematical models of economic

 live in a society.
 Is it mathematically possible to derive group

-voting procedures that are observed in reality.
-These methods and
+methods and voting procedures that are observed in reality.
+These

-Strategic decision making (period 2)
+Interdependent decision making (period 2)

 In many, if not all, economic situations what eventually happens depends

 upon decisions made by more than one individual of individuals.
 Whether

 your team assignment is evaluated with a high grade depends upon your